accordproject/markdown-transform/README.md

   </a>
 </p>

-Accord Project is an open-source, non-profit, initiative working to transform contract management and contract automation by digitizing contracts.
+Accord Project is an open source, non-profit, initiative working to transform contract management and contract automation by digitizing contracts.
 Accord Project operates under the umbrella of the [Linux Foundation][linuxfound].
 The technical charter for the Accord Project can be found [here][charter].

 ## Learn More About Accord Project